Beta Address: http://blish.org/sdrdxdoc/intro.html

 Solar Fox sound engine

-I prefer C, but also write in C++ and Objective C; I know more assembly languages than I have fingers and toes (and no, I've got 'em all, lol) For HLL's, I prefer the Python 2 version of Python, which I think offers a near-optimum mix of power and simplicity.
+I prefer C++, but am also comfortable writing C; I know more assembly languages than I have fingers and toes (and no, I've got 'em all, lol) For HLL's, I prefer the Python 2 version of Python, which I think offers a near-optimum mix of power and simplicity.

 From my ray tracer

 More?
 Really?
 Well, if you're still curious, you are cordially invited to my flickr image stream, where you can surf around my hobbies, home project (building an interior into an old church), my cats, astro- and auroral-photography undertakings, and so forth.
-As I write this, I have over a thousand photos online -- I'm pretty sure you'll get bored before you look at them all.
+As I write this, I have a lot photos online — I'm pretty sure you'll get bored before you look at them all.

 |toc||index||guide||changes||keyboard||, previous||. next|